Roswell M. Austin

 Roswell Mears Austin (September 23, 1887 – February 1, 1966) was a Vermont politician and attorney who served as Speaker of the Vermont House of Representatives.
-He was the brother of United States Senator Warren R. Austin.

-Biography
+Early life

-Roswell Mears Austin was born in Highgate, Vermont on September 23, 1887.
-He graduated from Yale University, studied law and began a practice in St. Albans.
+Roswell Mears Austin was born in Highgate, Vermont on September 23, 1887, a son of attorney Chauncey Goodrich Austin and Anne (Robinson) Austin.
+Austin graduated from St. Albans High School in 1905 and Phillips Andover Academy in 1906.
+He attended Yale College from 1906 to 1910, and graduated with a Bachelor of Arts degree.
+He then studied law with his father, was admitted to the bar, and began to practice with his father in St. Albans City.

+Early career

 A Republican, Austin was Assistant Clerk of the Vermont House of Representatives from 1915 to 1920 and Clerk from 1921 to 1925.

-In 1924 Austin was elected to the Vermont House of Representatives.
+In 1924 Austin was elected to represent St. Albans City in the Vermont House of Representatives.
 He served one term, 1925 to 1927, and was Speaker of the House.

 Austin later became involved in several businesses, and was a longtime executive of the American Granite Association.

-Roswell Austin was also active in the Army Reserve, and attained the rank of lieutenant colonel.
+Later career

+In 1942, Austin entered the United States Army as a major and was assigned to the Armed Services Board of Contract Appeals.
+He served until 1945 and was promoted to lieutenant colonel during the war and continued to serve on the board throughout the 1940s and 1950s, including service as the board's president.
+Austin received the Legion of Merit in recognition of his contract appeals board work during World War II.

-In the 1940s and 1950s Austin was a member of the U.S. Armed Services Board of Contract Appeals, and he served as the board's president.
-As a result of this service, he was involved in the investigation of President Dwight Eisenhower's Chief of Staff, Sherman Adams when Adams was accused of using his influence on behalf of favored contractors in exchange for gifts.
+As a result of contract appeals board service, Austin was involved in the investigation of President Dwight Eisenhower's Chief of Staff, Sherman Adams when Adams was accused of using his influence on behalf of favored contractors in exchange for gifts.

 Austin died in New Bern, North Carolina on February 1, 1966.
 He was cremated in Durham, North Carolina.

+Family

+In 1911, Austin married Katherine Mussey Sewall in Worcester, Massachusetts.
+She died in 1948, and they were the parents of three children.

+Roswell Auston was the brother of United States Senator Warren R. Austin.